cskang0121/bank-of-america-code-to-connect-2023-ficc-hackathon/README.md

 5. You should see the phrase "Hello World!".

 ## User Manuals For Our Applications
-1. After running both frontend and backend applications (and after clicking "Next->" on the first the page), user should be able to see the following page:
+1. After running both frontend and backend applications (and after clicking "Next->" on the first page), user should be able to see the following:

 <img width="1680" alt="Screenshot 2023-05-11 at 4 55 25 PM" src="https://github.com/roystonlek/codetoconnectf7/assets/77608416/039c0cec-0920-4a06-a219-313c0db5b3b4">